electora-vote/whitepaper/main.typ

 This allows users to selectively disclose their data without revealing the associated Data Source, underpinning the privacy-preserving feature of the voting system.

-== CBD
+== CBD <cbd>
 The voting system incorporates Threshold's Conditions Based Decryption (CBD) @cbd, a cryptographic technique for safeguarding sensitive information.
 CBD encrypts all cast votes, rendering them private and inaccessible until a pre-specified condition is fulfilled.
 In this particular application, the condition for decryption is time-based: the end of the voting period.

-CBD operates on the principle of formal verification by a cohort of decentralized nodes within the Threshold network @threshold.
+CBD operates on the principle of formal verification by a cohort of decentralized nodes within the Threshold network @threshold_web.
 Only when the predefined conditions are provably satisfied does the data requester gain decryption rights.
 In the context of our voting system, this means that the votes, initially encrypted by the voter (the data owner), remain completely unreadable to anyone until the voting period concludes.